antoine-isnardy-danone/trustworthyai/pillars/transparencyexplicability.md

 - Empower business users and foster machine learning adoption.

-- Understand results output by an AI system (characteristics & information that were leveraged and which ones play an important role, decision frontier of the system, ...) and trace decisions made by an AI system over time.
+- Understand results output by an AI system (characteristics & information that were leveraged and which ones play an important role, decision frontier of the system, behavior of internal blocks of the AI system, like hidden layers of neural network e.g., ...) and trace decisions made by an AI system over time.

 That being said, AI contributors should master a various set of tools, depending on the AI system that is implemented.